RidiculousPower/module-cluster/README.md

 ## define_module_extended_cascades_to_class ##

-To cause modules to be included or extended when this module is used to extend a class (and not a module):
+To cause modules to be included or extended when this module is used to extend in a class (and not a module):

 ```ruby
 module SomeModule